derickson/metrics-rest-service/README.md

 # metrics-rest-service
 a nodjs rest service to sit inbetween IFTTT like recipes and Elasticsearch

+Status: work in progress, isn't anywhere close to working yet

 ## This is a fork of node-js-getting-started